How to detect elephant rumbles at scale

 Characteristics of Elephant Rumbles

-- Vocal Production: Rumbles are produced by the larynx and can vary in frequency, duration, and modulation.
-Elephants use different types of rumbles to convey different messages.
+Produced by the larynx, rumbles vary in frequency, duration, and modulation — different rumbles carry different messages.

 Functions of Elephant Rumbles

-- Mother-Calf Communication: Mothers and calves use rumbles to stay in contact, especially when they are separated.
-Calves may rumble to signal hunger or distress, prompting a response from their mothers.
+Mothers and calves rumble to stay in contact when separated; a calf may rumble to signal hunger or distress.

 Designing an ML pipeline to process large audio files